beardypig/ghidra-emotionengine/README.md

 # ghidra-emotionengine
-Ghidra Processor for the Play Station 2's Emotion Engine MIPS based CPU
+Ghidra Processor for the Play Station 2's Emotion Engine CPU.

-The core MIPS instructions are based off the MIPS32/64 processor included in Ghidra, with superfluous instructions stripped out.
+The core MIPS/FPU/COP0 instruction are based off the MIPS32/64 processor included in Ghidra, with superfluous instructions stripped out and some instructions modified.

+The following instuction sets are currently supported

+ 1. The core MIPS instruction set
+ 1. The EE core instruction set
+ 1. COP0 (System control processor) instruction set
+ 1. COP1 (FPU) instruction set

+##Issues

+I'm sure there are issues, and if you find any please report them.

+##TODO

+ - VU instruction set support
+ - Function analysis